 Where there is more than one nomination a ballot of financial members shall be conducted by scrutineers appointed by the executive in time for the results of such elections to be submitted to the BGM.

 a.
 The normal full subscription shall be $20 per individual member.
-The students teacher rate shall be $10.
+The student teacher rate shall be $10.

 Such a subscription shall be used to defray the costs of administration.